• Skip to main content

 Key Takeaways:

-• An IRS installment agreement allows you to pay off your tax balance over a set period of time instead of all at once.
+• An IRS installment agreement allows taxpayers to pay off their taxes over time instead of all at once.

-• The IRS can also terminate your agreement for other reasons such as incurring new tax debt or not filing your tax returns.
+• The IRS can terminate an installment agreement if you default by missing payments, incurring a new tax debt, or not filing required tax returns.

 What is an IRS installment agreement?